jim-collier/x9git/README.md

 ## Compatibility

-👉 Gitsby, [Git](https://git-scm.com/), [gh](https://github.com/cli/cli), [Lazygit](https://github.com/jesseduffield/lazygit), and [Tig](https://github.com/jonas/tig) are all compatible, interchangeable, and can be intermixed on the same project at any time without interference.
+- Gitsby, [Git](https://git-scm.com/), [gh](https://github.com/cli/cli), [Lazygit](https://github.com/jesseduffield/lazygit), and [Tig](https://github.com/jonas/tig) are all compatible, interchangeable, and can be intermixed on the same project at any time without interference.

 	- This makes giving Gitsby a "tryout" cheap and easy - you don't need to commit to anything.
 (No pun intended.)

 	- For large projects, you may still need bare Git (and/or some other wrapper) to resolve sticky situations that Gitsby purposely doesn't try to tackle - and almost certainly didn't create.
 Leaving them alone is what "keep-it-simple" and "do-one-thing-well" cost.

+	> Note: [GitButler](https://gitbutler.com/) is *not* interchangeable with Git, Gitsby, gh, Lazygit, and/or Tig.
+While a great tool and a cool idea, it manages its own metadata - that inherently doesn't mix well with other git-based tools that move `HEAD` or rewrite history.
+It's worth a look and a try - but to be safe, give it a dedicated trial on a small personal repo, without mixing in other tools.

-👉 Gitsby works against any Git remote, GitHub and GitLab included.
-The exceptions go through [gh](https://github.com/cli/cli) and are therefore GitHub-only: the `pr` commands, `repo create`, and `repo connect` when you give it an `owner/name` instead of a URL.
+- Gitsby works with any Git remote, GitHub and GitLab included.
+	- The exceptions go through [gh](https://github.com/cli/cli) and are therefore GitHub-only: the `pr` commands, `repo create`, and `repo connect` when you give it an `owner/name` instead of a URL.
 Everything else is remote-agnostic, and `repo connect` with a full URL never touches gh at all.

-👉 What you need to run it: Git, plus either bash 4.4 or newer (for `gitsby`) or PowerShell 7 or newer (for `gitsby.ps1`).
+- What you need to run it: Git, plus either bash 4.4 or newer (for `gitsby`) or PowerShell 7 or newer (for `gitsby.ps1`).
 The two builds are interchangeable - same commands, same results - so on a machine without bash, the PowerShell one is a complete substitute.

 - Linux: bash is already new enough on anything current.

-- macOS is the awkward one.
-Its stock `/bin/bash` is 3.2, from 2007, and Apple never replaces it. `brew install bash` or `sudo port install bash` puts a current one alongside it rather than over it, so the new one has to come first on your `PATH`.
+- macOS is the one that might take a couple of lines of one-liners in the Terminal app.
+Its stock `/bin/bash` is 3.2 from 2007. `brew install bash` or `sudo port install bash` puts a current one alongside it rather than over it, so the new one has to come first on your `PATH`.

-- BSD ships no bash at all. `pkg install bash` on FreeBSD, `pkg_add bash` on OpenBSD.
+- BSD ships no bash at all, but is trivially easy to remedy: `pkg install bash` on FreeBSD, `pkg_add bash` on OpenBSD.

-- On Windows, use the PowerShell build, or bash under WSL or Git Bash.
+- On Windows, use the PowerShell build

+	- Or under WSL you can use the Bash version.

 Gitsby tells you which of these applies if it can't run, rather than failing with a shell error.

-👉 Your default branch can be called anything.
+Your default branch can be called anything.
 Gitsby asks the remote what it is, and falls back to `main`, `master`, or `trunk` locally - or to your only branch, in a repo that has just one.
 If it genuinely can't tell (no remote, and nothing conventional to go on), it says so and stops instead of guessing, and `git remote set-head origin --auto` is usually the one-line fix.

-> Note: [GitButler](https://gitbutler.com/) is *not* interchangeable with Git, Gitsby, gh, Lazygit, and/or Tig.
-While a great tool and a cool idea, it manages its own metadata - that inherently doesn't mix well with other git-based tools that move `HEAD` or rewrite history.
-It's worth a look and a try - but to be safe, give it a dedicated trial on a small personal repo, without mixing in other tools.

 ## General attributes